lidofinance/lido-frontend-template/DOCS.md

 It comes with two themes (light and dark) and various basic components including buttons, blocks, inputs, accordions, tables, text components, modals, icons, identicons, tooltips and more.

-It is already listed as a dependency to this project and you may start using it right away, e.g.
+It is already listed as a dependency to this project, and you may start using it right away, e.g.

 ```tsx
 import { Button } from '@lidofinance/lido-ui';